in West Mountain, CT • 2026 Buying Guide

 Key considerations for buying a condo in West Mountain include: Review at least 3 years of HOA meeting minutes for hidden issues; Check the reserve fund percentage (ideally 70%+ funded); Verify what insurance the HOA covers vs. what you need.
 Also watch for red flags like HOA with less than 50% reserves and Multiple units for sale in same building (could indicate problems).

-Homes in West Mountain currently spend an average of 34 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in West Mountain currently spend an average of 22 days on market.
+This indicates a fast-moving market where you need to be prepared to act quickly.

 Looking for the best time to buy a condo in West Mountain?
 Our analysis shows that September typically offers the best prices, with homes averaging around $844K.
 Buying during this time could save you up to $443K compared to peak months like July.

-With a median price of $1.30M and homes spending an average of 34 days on market, West Mountain is currently a seller's market.
-There's currently 0.5 months of inventory available.
+With a median price of $1.12M and homes spending an average of 22 days on market, West Mountain is currently a seller's market.

 Condos typically appreciate more slowly than single-family homes but offer lower entry costs and maintenance.
 Location within the building matters - higher floors and better views command premiums.